-Links a button or hotspot to a parameterized macro.
-When the button or Description:

-hotspot is touched or released, as specified by <action>, the associated macro is executed with the specified arguments. "xaq" is the quiet form of the command and does not generate a beep or host notification, but otherwise behaves the same as "xa".
+Description: Links a button or hotspot to a parameterized macro.
+When the button or hotspot is touched or released, as specified by <action>, the associated macro is executed with the specified arguments. "xaq" is the quiet form of the command which does not generate a host notification, but otherwise behaves the same as "xa".

-Command: xa[q] <n> action <index | name><args>
+Command: xa[q] < n > action < index | name > < args >

-Arguments: the index of the button or hotspot. <n>
+Arguments: <n> the index of the button or hotspot.